 Milena organised an international conference on “Conventional Principles in Science” (2011) hosted by the University of Bristol.
 She edited a special issue on Conventional Principles in Studies in the History and Philosophy of Modern Physics together with Matt Farr.

 Milena was awarded a British Society for the Philosophy of Science Studentship (2009), a Royal Institute of Philosophy Jacobsen Fellowship (2009, 2011), a Sasakawa Young Leaders Fellowship (2006), and an Analysis conference grant (2011).
 In 2015 she received an LMU Excellence grant.
+She also recently received a grant from the British Society for Aesthetics.

 Selected Recent and Forthcoming Publications